RsaCtfTool/RsaCtfTool/README.md

   - Hart algorithm similar to fermat
   - Lehmer machine similar to fermat
   - 2PN special form where P is prime > 2 and sqrt(2PN) is close to (Pp + 2q)/2
-  - kraitchik algorithm improvemnt over fermat
+  - kraitchik algorithm improvement over fermat

 ## Usage